cankocagil/TT-SPN---Object-Detection/README.md

 # Acknowledgement
-We would like to thank the [VisTR](https://github.com/Epiphqny/VisTR) and [DETR](https://github.com/facebookresearch/detr) open-source projects for their awesome work, part of the code are modified from their projects.
+We would like to thank the [VisTR](https://github.com/Epiphqny/VisTR), [DETR](https://github.com/facebookresearch/detr), [Vision Transformers](https://github.com/lucidrains/vit-pytorch) and [SPN](https://vsitzmann.github.io/siren/)  open-source projects for their awesome work, part of the code are modified from their projects.